What is Fractional CO2 Laser Resurfacing?

 When will I see results?

 At Estetica Institute the medical provider will customize the fractional CO2 laser treatment.
 Fractional CO2 laser treatments can be deeper, with more healing and downtime, or shallower, with less healing time.
 The deeper the treatment, the better the results generally.
-But some patients prefer to have two treatments that aren’t as deep so they can avoid a significant amount of downtime.
+But some patients prefer to have two treatments that aren’t as deep.
+This alleviates a significant amount of downtime.

 Patients can expect to see some immediate results, but full results may take 3-6 months.
 After the skin heals, which may take up to 3-10 days, there will be a period of 4 to 6 weeks after that when the skin might be slightly pink.
 During this period, the skin will feel smoother and look less blotchy.